Continuing Education for Addiction Counselors

 But there are at least some ways you can minimize the time you spend looking and maximize the education you get along the way.
 We’re here to help you find them.

-You can come at the question of getting approved CE credits from two directions:
+You can approach the question of getting approved CE credits from two directions:

-- Narrow down the CE classes and topics you are most interested in, then confirm they will count toward your recertification requirements
+• Narrow down the CE classes and topics you’re most interested in, then confirm they will count toward your recertification requirements

-- Start from the list of approved providers for your credentials and find courses you are interested in from those lists
+• Start from the list of approved providers for your credentials and find courses you’re interested in from those lists

-We’ll list some resources you can use in either way.
+We’ll list some resources you can use in either case.

 The Association for Addiction Professionals

-First, NAADAC itself offers trainings that are almost universally accepted by other certification boards.
+First, NAADAC itself offers training that is almost universally accepted by other certification boards:

-- NAADAC Free Webinar Series – Addiction-specific webinars that are free for NAADAC members that offer CE when combined with an online quiz module
+• NAADAC Free Webinar Series – Addiction-specific webinars that are free for NAADAC members, which offer CE when combined with an online quiz module

-Finally, NAADAC maintains a master list of all the third-party educational providers that have been approved by NCC AP.
+Finally, NAADAC maintains a master list of all third-party educational providers approved by NCC AP.
 You can search the database by provider name or zip code.
 More than 40 state boards of addiction counseling accept NAADAC-approved courses.

 NAADAC-approved providers will have a provider number issued by the organization that you can double-check on the NAADAC approvals website.

-Finally, NAADAC provides a comprehensive listing of its own approvals from various states, licensing boards, and other national organizations so you can quickly check to see if their credits are accepted where you need them.
+Finally, NAADAC provides a comprehensive listing of its own approvals from various states, licensing boards, and other national organizations, so you can quickly check whether their credits are accepted where you need them.

 Federal Government Addiction Continuing Education Resources

-Government resources often offer a free or inexpensive resource for widely-recognized CE credits.
-One of the major centers for locating these resources is SAMHSA’s Addiction Technology Transfer Center – which puts together presentations, webinars, print materials, and in-person training organized by ten regional centers nationwide.
+Government agencies often offer free or low-cost opportunities for widely recognized CE credits.
+One of the major centers for locating these resources is SAMHSA’s Addiction Technology Transfer Center, which compiles presentations, webinars, print materials, and in-person training organized by 10 regional centers nationwide.

-National Institute on Drugs Abuse CME/CE Activities – NIDA offers resources directly for continuing ed, often specifically aimed at the current opioid epidemic, but also linking out to further resources at universities and major professional associations.
+National Institute on Drug Abuse CME/CE Activities – NIDA offers resources directly for continuing education, often specifically aimed at the current opioid epidemic, but also linking out to further resources at universities and major professional associations.

 What About Continuing Education Training for Addiction Counselors Who Are Licensed in Other Professional Fields?

-Addiction issues cover a lot of territory and cause problems that surface in every aspect of lives and society.
+Addiction issues cover a lot of territory and cause problems that surface in every aspect of life and society.
 It’s not surprising, then, that addiction counseling surfaces in a lot of overlapping professions like social work, mental health counseling, and marriage and family therapy.
-There are even states where there are multiple certification boards for addiction counselors, with separate credentials and CE requirements.
+There are even states with multiple certification boards for addiction counselors, each with separate credentials and CE requirements.

 So you will also find crossover in continuing education providers and approvals between those groups.
-NAADAC, for instance, is approved to provide CE by the Association of Social Work Boards.
-And plenty of state addiction agencies recognize CE that is provided or approved by NBCC, the National Board of Certified Counselors.
+NAADAC, for instance, is approved by the Association of Social Work Boards to provide CE.
+And plenty of state addiction agencies recognize CE supplied or approved by NBCC, the National Board for Certified Counselors.

 Between them, it’s easily possible to get plenty of high-quality addiction-focused continuing ed no matter what license you hold.